DoD-Platform-One/bigbang/README.md

     repo: "Git repo clone URL"
     tag: "Tag to clone from"
   namespace: "Namespace to install in"
+  package-name: "Name of the Helm release"

 # Example
 opa:
   git:
     repo: "https://repo1.dsop.io/platform-one/big-bang/apps/core/policy.git"
     tag: "1.1.0-bb.0"
   namespace: "gatekeeper-system"
+  package-name: "gatekeeper"
 ```

 If the package makes use of an operator and creates custom resources it is best to create a custom wait script for the pipeline to run.